LM-Development/aks-sample/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/7-test.md

 ![Recording Banner](../../images/screenshot-recording-banner.png)

 Congratulations, we deployed and successfully configured a Compliance Recording Bot, in the next steps we can customize the Recording Bot Application to meet our custom use-cases.
+Or, if we wish to delete the resources, we can continue with [cleaning up Azure resources](./8-cleanup.md).